hellt/nuxctl/README.md

 # -u <credentials_file_path>
 # -l <lab_file_path>
 nuxctl -u my_credentials.yml -l vns_lab.yml

+# output
+Loading user credentials from 'user_creds.yml' file Logging 'hellt' user in...
+User 'hellt' logged in...
+Loading lab configuration from 'lab.yml' file
+Sending request to create a lab...
+Lab has been successfully queued for creation!
 ```

 Here the two files are used by `nuxctl`, one reads credentials from a file, the other expects to find a lab definition file.